-Additionally, the bill mandates that the department provide appropriate education services at these designated state facilities without charge.
-It specifies that funding for these services will come from appropriated funds, and it outlines the conditions under which clients not residing in the local school district can receive educational services, requiring prior approval from the district's superintendent.
-The changes aim to enhance the flexibility and accessibility of treatment and educational services for juveniles in residential facilities.
+The bill also mandates that the department provide appropriate education services without charge to all clients residing at state facilities designated under the new provisions.
+It specifies that funding for these educational services will come from appropriated funds, and outlines conditions under which clients not residing in the local school district may receive education services, requiring prior approval from the district's superintendent.
 The act is set to take effect on September 1, 2025.

 Statutes affected: Introduced: Health and Safety Code 554.001, Health and Safety Code 554.002 (Health and Safety Code 554)